 The Integrated Healthcare Association (IHA) measures the performance of physician groups in treating their Medicare Advantage patients on a subset of the Medicare Stars clinical quality measures.

-For each physician group, this report card shows an overall clinical star rating, as well as individual measure scores with corresponding star ratings for seven measures.
+For each physician group, this report card shows an overall clinical star rating, as well as individual measure scores with corresponding star ratings for sixteen measures.